Charlie Blackwell-Thompson: SLS/Orion/Exploration Ground Systems

 In 2019, Blackwell-Thompson led the launch team in performing training simulations inside Firing Room 1 of the Launch Control Center.
-The exercises certify the team is ready for launch and can work through any type of issue in real-time.
+The exercises certified the team was ready for launch and can work through any type of issue in real-time.
 On February 3, 2020, Blackwell-Thompson led the Artemis I launch team through a countdown simulation in Firing Room 1 of the Launch Control Center.
 In November 2020 she led a cryogenic propellant loading simulation.

 In March 2021, a year into the COVID-19 pandemic, Blackwell-Thompson led the first exercise with the supporting NASA centers and the flight control team joining launch control to simulate launch together.
-She will lead another 12 additional simulations in 2021 prior to launch day.
+She led another 12 additional simulations in 2021 prior to Artemis I's launch day.

-On November 16, 2022, she directed the successful launch of Artemis 1.
+On November 16, 2022, she directed the successful launch of Artemis I. On April 1, 2026, she directed the successful launch of Artemis II.

 Patents

 Blackwell-Thompson holds multiple patents related to launch vehicle interface standardization concepts and command and control methods and systems.